A class of null space conditions for sparse recovery via nonconvex, non-separable minimizations: Introduction

 \subsection{Organization}

 The remainder of this paper is organized as follows.
-In Section \ref{sec:background}, we describe a general nonconvex minimization problem, some examples, and provide the necessary background results.
-In Section \ref{sec:separable}, we derive the conditions for the exact reconstruction via separable penalties.
-The recovery conditions for non-separable penalties are established in Section \ref{sec:nonseparable}.
+In Section \ref{sec:background}, we describe the general nonconvex, non-separable minimization problem, some examples, and provide the necessary background results.
+In Section \ref{sec:nonseparable}, we prove our main results on the null space properties for the exact reconstruction via non-separable penalties.
+The recovery conditions for separable penalties are discussed in Section \ref{sec:separable}.
 Finally, concluding remarks are given in Section \ref{sec:conclusion}.